JoshCheung/lob_vue/README.md

 ```
 #### Note:
 - All inputs are functional, but 'To' and 'From' autocomplete are the main functions to showcase
-- The submit button is for testing the endpoints of creating the postcards,
+- The submit button is for testing the endpoints of creating the postcards
-    - feel free to give it a try after selecting addreeses
+    - Feel free to give it a try after selecting addreeses
 - The side navigation is purely cosmetic

 # Demo Locally: